 What is the difference between professional indemnity and public liability for property managers?

-Does my professional indemnity cover Tenancy Tribunal claims?
+Does my PI policy cover tribunal claims?

 Do I need cyber liability insurance as a property manager?